 Installing sheetrock is not a hard task to take on.
 It is helpful to have a helping hand when installing sheetrock.
 It can be frustrating at first, but the work will go much more smoothly if you have the right equipment and tools.
-There are tools that you really cannot do without and there are other tools and pieces of equipment that are on the 'nice to have' list.
+There are tools that you really cannot do without and there are other tools and pieces of equipment that are on your this would be nice to have one of those lists.
 Below you will find a list of 14 tools and pieces of equipment that will help your sheetrock project go on without a hitch.

 1 - Tape Measure